 Congratulations!
 If you read yesterday's post and tried some of the tags, you have written your first few lines of code.
 That is a big accomplishment for any developer even if you simply got "Hello World!" to appear on your browser.

-Memorization isn't as important to developers and being able to understand the code being presented in front of them.
-Skillcrush 101 focuses the first day on getting newbies looking at HTML and best practices to working with HTML, so they don't have problems pop up as they build websites.
+Memorization isn't as important to developers as being able to understand the code being presented in front of them.
+Skillcrush 101 focuses the first day on getting newbies looking at HTML and best practices for working with HTML, so they don't have problems pop up as they build websites.

 Lesson 3 is all about lists.
-Developers are a big fan of lists since it helps organize content and keep things easy to read.
+Developers are big fans of lists since they help organize content and keep things easy to read.
 Lists require different HTML tags from paragraph and headline tags to let the computer know what kind of list they are working with and what items are on the list.

 The ul tag tells the computer you are making an unordered list.
 Unordered lists use bullet points instead of numbers.
 Unordered lists are great for to-do lists as well as listing features or a list of benefits an online business gives customers.

 To make any list on a website, you need to use li tags.
 The li tag means list item and is used on every single list item on your list.
 This lets the computer know which items go on the list, so they get numbers or bullet points.

 Here is how the code looks behind the scenes.